Esylus/Coding-Standards/3_TestingStandards.md

 * Thus once the high-level architecture is validated through integration and system testing, End-to-End tests are used to test the application within its final production environment.
 * End-to-end tests verify the use of the system controls to retrieve, manipulate and store data results in the intended activities at the database and API points of the system.
 They test message content integrity (did the the correct info get transferred throughout the chain) and operational timing (did content pieces/control get where they needed to be in the proper order).
 * End-to-end testing checks if an application performs as designed on all levels across all subsystems.
 The scope encompasses the application in its entirety, as well as its integration with external interfaces and outside applications.
 * End-to-End testing is typically performed by a technical QA team.
-* The downside is cost.
-With its extreme setup and overall control and monitoring requirements, this is easily the most expensive and time-consuming software quality test method.

 ## 6. End-To-End Testing Guidelines